-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 Is there an overlap?
 If so, keep these terms.

-Are there some terms that are being used on LinkedIn but that may not be a great fit in the search engines?
-Decide whether you should replace this with a high-volume, low competition SEO keyword.
+Are some terms being used on LinkedIn but may not be a great fit in the search engines?
+Decide whether you should replace this with a high-volume, low-competition SEO keyword.

-Eventually you will have a mix of terms that have the potential of drawing in traffic both from LinkedIn searches and Google searches.
+Eventually, you will have a mix of terms that have the potential to draw in traffic both from LinkedIn searches and Google searches.

 Adding LinkedIn and SEO keywords to your profile